AnuragBambardekar/Tinkering-in-Python/README.md

-# Learning-about-Python-Modern-GUIs
+# Tinkering in Python
-Exploring new GUI frameworks in Python
+Just tinkering and finding new things to learn in Python

 ## `ttkbootstrap`
 `ttkbootstrap` is essentially Tkinter done right — a modern theming layer that makes classic Tk apps look clean and professional with almost zero effort.